Alex-V-Huang/NewHopeBootcamp/Week1/Week1.2/Exercises_Setup_and_Intro_to_HTML.md

 3. Locate the NewHopeBootcamp folder on your computer.
 4. Click "Add".
 5. Go NewHopeBootcamp > Week1 > Week1.2 > index.html
-6. Make some changes to the file!
+6. Make some changes to the file by following the comments!
+View your changes by opening the file with Google Chrome.